ofisc/ofisc.co.uk/src/schedule/2022-05-27-improvisation.md

 Figure Club will conduct a improvisation event on Friday 27/05/2022 during the normal club ice time from 5:30-6:30pm.

 The improvisation is an internal event for OFISC members only.
 This is a fun event that allows each skater to put their skills into a routine.
 The music to skate to will be a surprise and no routines will be practiced beforehand.
 Because of this, nobody will have an advantage over anybody else.

-It will be a whole lot of fun!
+This is a fantastic opportunity to have the whole rink to yourself, and it will be a whole lot of fun!

 ## How It Works